 I was invited to participate in Transmedia Borders, a project based in Mexico exploring the subjects of immigration, displacement, language, visual and sound friction.
 It is curated by poet Rocío Cerón and also features Aki Onda and Abraham Chavelas amongst others.
 You can hear all our works here.
-The works I am currently preparing for Transmedia Borders are: – 3 soundscapes of places where we can listen to voices and the cultural diversity that you […]
+The works I prepared for Transmedia Borders are: – 3 soundscapes of places where we can listen to voices and the cultural diversity that you have in […]

 Just in time for International Women’s Day 2017, Jude Cowan Montague and myself created a film called Paw’s Off.
 It uses an improvisation by us two live on air at The News Agents, on Resonance FM during the woman’s march on 21st January 2017, responding to tweets and other media outlets.
 We’ve combined this with […]

 Bifurcation of Time is a collection of text-based works developed during the collaborative, international residency project Soundscapes Landscapes (City Above Life Below) in Athens, Greece.
 The project, instigated by Greek media art collective Medea Electronique in conjunction with the Onassis Cultural Centre sought to create a works for a series of site-specific mobile phone walks and a VR experience; […]